postmanlabs/labs-docs/src/pages/docs/reports/reports-overview.md

 ## Getting started with reports

-Reports are based on activity in Postman, including [sharing your API](/docs/designing-and-developing-your-api/managing-apis/), [adding a collection to the API](/docs/designing-and-developing-your-api/defining-an-api/#generating-a-collection), and [sending a request](/docs/sending-requests/requests/) from the collection.
+Reports give information about activity in Postman, including [sharing your API](/docs/designing-and-developing-your-api/managing-apis/), [adding a collection to the API](/docs/designing-and-developing-your-api/defining-an-api/#generating-a-collection), and [sending a request](/docs/sending-requests/requests/) from the collection.

 To view your reports dashboard: